Find Trade Colleges

 The following schools top our list of the Most Popular Allied Health Professions Bachelor's Degree Colleges.

-Our 2023 rankings named Sacred Heart University the most popular school in Connecticut for allied health professions students working on their bachelor’s degree.
-Sacred Heart is a large private not-for-profit school located in the large suburb of Fairfield.
+Our analysis found Sacred Heart University to be the most popular school for allied health professions students who want to pursue a bachelor’s degree in Connecticut.
+Sacred Heart is a large private not-for-profit school located in the suburb of Fairfield.

 Women make up 88% of the allied health majors at the school.